 Access to education is an important determinant of health.
 As such, education levels are used by many international agencies to determine equity rates across a broad range of indicators.
 Barbados' public education system funds primary, secondary and tertiary schooling.
 Primary education includes nursery and junior schooling for students 3-11 years old.
-Secondary schools provide classes for 11-18 year old students, with mandatory attendance until age 16.
+Secondary schools provide classes for 9-18 year old students, with mandatory attendance until age 16.
 Two additional schools provide education to students with particular special needs or with visual and hearing impairments.
-Three tertiary (post-secondary) institutions provide further academic and technical training- the University of the West Indies, the Barbados Community College and the Samuel Jackman Prescod Polytechnic.
-Ninety percent of women and 88% of men have completed at least a secondary school education in Barbados (UNDP 2011).
-The literacy rate in Barbados is nearly universal at 97% (Barbados Government Information Service, 2009).
+Tertiary schools, or post-secondary institutions, provide further academic and technical training.
+89.5% of women and 87.6% of men have completed at least a secondary school education in Barbados (UNDP 2011).
+The literacy rate in Barbados is near universal at 97% (Government Information Service, Barbados, 2009).